Hendrix-CS/csci150/index.md

 * Click on the <kbd>Sign in</kbd> text in the upper-right corner of the page.
 Log in with your Hendrix email account and password.

-* Next, the specific lab for the week, and click on the green <kbd>Clone</kbd> button in the upper-right corner of the screen.
+* Next, follow the link for the specific lab for the week, and click on the green <kbd>Clone</kbd> button in the upper-right corner of the screen.

 * This should make a copy of the project for you in your projects folder.
-Now click on <kbd>My Projects</kbd> and the "Civic Hacking Lab" section.
+Now click on <kbd>My Projects</kbd> and the name of your lab for the week.

 * In your copy of the project, click on the `.ipynb` file in the project listing.
 This should open the